What is norovirus? 2018 Winter Olympics plagued by vomit-inducing bug

 Officials at the 2018 Winter Olympics are scrambling to contain the outbreak of a vomit-inducing, diarrhea-causing, extremely contagious stomach bug known as norovirus.

-As of Thursday night, there were 128 confirmed cases of the norovirus in South Korea, according to the Korea Centers for Disease Control and Prevention.
-That’s a significant increase from the initial 32 cases reported earlier this week.
+There are now a total of 177 confirmed cases of the norovirus in South Korea, according to Reuters.
+That’s a nearly 30 percent increase in cases reported last week.

+Organizers told Reuters that 68 of the 177 people with the infection have already recuperated and returned to work at the Olympic games.

-The bug began Sunday amongst a group of security guards staying at the youth training center in Pyeongchang.
+The bug began on Feb.
+3 among a group of security guards staying at the youth training center in Pyeongchang.
 Nervous organizers have since quarantined at least 1,200 Olympics staffers as a precaution.
 And South Korean officials deployed roughly 900 military personnel to help with the security shortage.

 So far, no athletes have been infected.
 But officials are on high alert, as some of the security workers showing symptoms reportedly worked at the athletes' villages.